AnnMarieW/dash-bootstrap-templates/README.md

 ```

 **That's it!** Simply adding `className="dbc"` will make Dash Core Components and the DataTable look better with **ALL** themes included in the `dash-bootstrap-components` library.
-> See a live deomo at: https://hellodash.pythonanywhere.com/about_dbc_css
+> See a live demo at: https://hellodash.pythonanywhere.com/about_dbc_css

 If you have suggestion for improvements or if you find a bug, please let us know on the [issue tracker](https://github.com/AnnMarieW/dash-bootstrap-templates/issues)